Barbara Bodichon: Education and activism

 She was an English leader in the movements of education and political rights for women during the 1800s.
 Her marriage did not deter her from continuing her campaigns for women's rights to education.

 Bodichon studied at the Ladies' College in Bedford Square founded in London, England in 1849.
 Here she was given instruction for work as a professional artist rather than an art instructor.
 Bodichon came from a liberal Unitarian family with a private income.
 Their independent wealth gave Bodichon more freedom to grow as an artist.

 In 1852, after she had enrolled in Bedford College, she developed and opened Portman Hall School in Paddington, having researched practices at other primary schools, in conjunction with its first head teacher, Elizabeth Whitehead.

-In 1854, Bodichon published the Brief Summary in Plain Language of the Most Important Laws Concerning Women, which was crucial in the passage of the Married Women's Property Act.
+In 1854, Bodichon published A Brief Summary in Plain Language of the Most Important Laws Concerning Women, which was crucial in the passage of the Married Women's Property Act.
 In 1866, in collaboration with Emily Davies, she presented the idea of university education for women, being able to conduct the first experiment at a college in Hitchin, which developed into Girton College and of which Bodichon became a dedicated patron.
 She studied under the English artist William Henry Hunt to develop her skill in watercolours.

 Bodichon belonged to the Langham Place Circle, a group of forward-thinking women artists who developed the English Woman's Journal.
 During the 1850s, this group fought for women's education, employment, property rights, and suffrage.
 In 1859, Bodichon, along with many female artists including Eliza Fox, Margaret Gillies, and Emily Mary Osborn all signed a petition demanding access for women to the Royal Academy School.
 Their request was denied, stating that it would require the Royal Academy to develop "separate" life classes.
 In 1860, Laura Herford, one of the women artists fighting for access, submitted an application to the Royal Academy School using only her initials.
 She was accepted, much to the embarrassment of the Academy.
 Herford's enrolment was permitted, and gradually more women artists were accepted in subsequent years.